NeXTLinux/nextlinux-engine/docs/content/docs/general/concepts/images/analysis/content_hints.md

 ```

 With such a hints file in an image based for example on ```alpine:latest```, the resulting image content would report these two package/version records
-as part of the SBOM for the analyzed image, when viewed using ```anchore-cli image content <image> os``` and ```anchore-cli image content <image> gem```
+as part of the SBOM for the analyzed image, when viewed using ```nextlinux-cli image content <image> os``` and ```nextlinux-cli image content <image> gem```
 to view the ```musl``` and ```wicked``` package records, respectively.

 ##### Note about using the hints file feature

 The hints file feature is disabled by default, and is meant to be used in very specific circumstances where a trusted entity is entrusted with creating
-and installing, or removing an anchore_hints.json file from all containers being built.
+and installing, or removing an nextlinux_hints.json file from all containers being built.
 It is not meant to be enabled when the container image builds
 are not explicitly controlled, as the entity that is building container images could override any SBOM entry that Anchore would normally discover, which
 affects the vulnerability/policy status of an image.
 For this reason, the feature is disabled by default and must be explicitly enabled in configuration
 only if appropriate for your use case .